-Have you ever had private tutoring sessions?
+Have you ever had sessions with private tutors?
 Or have you taken your child, at least once, to a tutoring centre?

 If you answered yes to the aforementioned questions you are far from alone.
 The private education sector is a booming economic market with continuous growth.

 In 2013, Global Industry Analysts, Inc. (GIA) predicted that the global tutoring market would surpass $102.8 billion by 2018.
 These numbers are colossal!

 Accompanying the student through difficulties in school, offering homework help, learning new languages or engaging in interdisciplinary learning: these various activities are challenges that are gladly accepted by a private tutor.

 The causes of these monumental statistics are multiple.
 Major deficiencies of the National Education System, a strong desire for success from both the parents and the student, fierce competition to enter the best universities, lack of options in the workforce which forces students to be their best or bust!

 In any case, parents and students should not solely focus on the country's education system for preparing to succeed in the classroom.
 To be able to succeed, hire a private instructor!

 Many other subjects and topics in life can broaden the horizons of one's mind and contribute to growing up academically in a very healthy way.